lorenzoaper/ram-symfony/README.md

 ## DATABASE

-With a simple 2 tables database i can link users to post that they will create.
-The goal was not to control an history of people cards.
-The username is just here to sign your message, also it's impossible to delete one of theme the purpose of the project is to send a message like a bottle in the ocean.
+With a simple 2 tables database i can link users to posts that they will create.
+The goal was not to control an history of the users' posts.
+The username is just here to sign your message, and it's impossible to delete a post.
+The purpose of the project is like that of sending a message in a bottle.

 <p align="center">
 <img src="bdd-concept.png"